b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 You may use some or all of them.
 Or perhaps you can come up with something else.
 Good luck.

+### Exercise 5 {#sec:julia_language_exercise5}

+I once heard a story about chess.

+According to the story the game was created by a Hindu wise man.
+He presented his invention to his king which was so impressed that he offered to fulfill his request as a reward.

+The wise man said:
+- I want nothing but some wheat grains.
+- How many?
+- Put 1 grain on the first field, 2 grains on the second, 3 on the third, and so on, I want the grains that are on the last field.

+A laughingly small request, thought the king.
+Or is it?

+Use Julia to answer how many grains are on the last (64th) field.

+*Hint.
+If you get a strange looking result, use [BigInt](https://docs.julialang.org/en/v1/base/numbers/#BigFloats-and-BigInts) data type instead of [Int](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers).*

 ## Julia - Solutions {#sec:julia_language_exercises_solutions}

 In this sub-chapter you may find possible solutions to the exercises from the previous section.